0x5c4r3/jekyll-theme-console/_posts/2022-07-06-\\Findings:-Telerik-Rce-(Cve_2019_18935).markdown

 &nbsp;

 Yeah the theory it's boring, I know, so let's dive in the actual exploit.
 First thing first, the CVE comes in <a style="color:red;" href="https://github.com/noperator/CVE-2019-18935" style="color:red;">Github</a>, very well explained.
+It's not immediate tho, so I'll try to explain what I have done as best as I can.<br/>
+Since the exploitation of the vulnerability depends on the architecture of the vulnerable server, I had to go through a little trial and error to get the correct one, since I had no idea of what the server structure was.